The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} F\left[\psi\right] \coloneqq \int_\Omega f\left(\psi\left(\mathbf{r}\right)\right)d^3r \in \mathbb{R}. \end{align} \]

-Now define a set of helper functions
+Now define a set of auxiliary functions

-\[ \begin{align} D \coloneqq \lbrace h:\Omega\to\mathbb{R}^n \vline \text{stetig differenzierbar, }h\left(\partial\Omega\right) = 0\rbrace. \end{align} \]
+\[ \begin{align} D \coloneqq \lbrace h:\Omega\to\mathbb{R}^n \vert \text{continuously differentiable, }h\left(\partial\Omega\right) = 0\rbrace. \end{align} \]

 \[ \begin{align} H: D \times \mathbb{R}_{> 0}: \left(h, \epsilon\right) \mapsto \frac{F\left[\psi + \epsilon h\right] - F\left[\psi\right]}{\epsilon} \end{align} \]

-defined.
+is defined.
 The functional derivative

 \[ \begin{align} \frac{\delta F}{\delta\psi}: \Omega \to \mathbb{R}^n \end{align} \]

-is the function which
+is the function that satisfies

-\[ \begin{align} \frac{dH\left(h, \epsilon\right)}{d\epsilon} = \lim_{\epsilon\to 0}\frac{F\left[\psi + \epsilon h\right] - F\left[\psi\right]}{\epsilon} = \lim_{\epsilon\to 0}\frac{1}{\epsilon}\int_\Omega f\left(\psi\left(\mathbf{r}\right) + \epsilon h\left(\mathbf{r}\right)\right) - f\left(\psi\left(\mathbf{r}\right)\right)d^3r = \int_\Omega\frac{\delta F}{\delta\psi}\cdot h\left(\mathbf{r}\right)d^3r\tag{A.122}\label{eq:def_functional_derivative} \end{align} \]
+\[ \begin{align} \frac{dH\left(h, \epsilon\right)}{d\epsilon} = \lim_{\epsilon\to 0}\frac{F\left[\psi + \epsilon h\right] - F\left[\psi\right]}{\epsilon} = \lim_{\epsilon\to 0}\frac{1}{\epsilon}\int_\Omega f\left(\psi\left(\mathbf{r}\right) + \epsilon h\left(\mathbf{r}\right)\right) - f\left(\psi\left(\mathbf{r}\right)\right)d^3r = \int_\Omega\frac{\delta F}{\delta\psi}\cdot h\left(\mathbf{r}\right)d^3r\tag{A.124}\label{eq:def_functional_derivative} \end{align} \]

 Let $K\in\{\mathbb{R}, \mathbb{C}\}$, then one defines a vector space $V$ over $K$ in the following way:

-There is an illustration
+There is a map

 \[ \begin{align} + :V\times V\to V;\left(\mathbf{x}, \mathbf{y}\right)\mapsto \mathbf{x} + \mathbf{y} \end{align} \]